hez2010/TypedocConverter/README.md

-# TypeDocGenerator
+# Typedoc Generator
 This is a [typedoc](https://github.com/TypeStrong/typedoc) json to language type bindings converter.
+Currently it support TypeScript doc to C# binding.

 ## Languages support
 - [x] C#